 The study referencing US traffic safety data from 1988-2003 examined crash data from cars, light trucks, and SUVs.
 The study looked at the effectiveness of rear- and forward-facing child restraints for children aged 0-23 months.
 It found that children in forward-facing restraints were significantly more likely to be injured in all types of crashes; the difference was particularly evident in side-impact collisions (less frequent but more deadly than frontal or frontal-offset crashes) where rear-facing children were 532% safer than those in forward-facing seats.
 It also found that some forward-facing children would have lived had they been restrained rear-facing.

-The large US study is where the “rear face to age two” message originated — the study didn’t go beyond that age bracket.
+The large US study is where the rear face to age two message originated — the study didn’t go beyond that age bracket.
 In 2003 there was very little on the market that would have permitted the average child to rear face much beyond that, with many kids turned before that benchmark once they’d outgrown the available options.
-Given the availability of restraints today that can accommodate the average child rear facing to the age of four it would be very interesting to see what the crash statistics would look like for the period of 2003-2013.
+Given the availability of restraints today that can accommodate the average child rear facing to the age of four it would be very interesting to see what the crash statistics would look like for the period of 2003-2017.

 The physics of rear versus forward facing are undeniably convincing.
 In a frontal impact (for which cars and car seats are designed as most crashes are frontal or frontal-offset), a rear-facing restraint spreads the crash forces across a child’s head, neck, shoulders, and back, cradled and protected by the shell of the car seat.
 The concept was developed in Sweden in the 1960s, with inspiration from the Gemini mission astronauts for their take-off and re-entry.
 In contrast, a forward-facing restraint holds back the body but not the head, and the weak neck and heavy head focus a great deal of force on the spinal cord.

 This video illustrates the differences in how a child moves in frontal collision seated in a forward-facing restraint and a rear-facing restraint.
-Please note it is foreign (and therefore details like harness height relative to shoulders is different from how we do it, and there’s no chest clip) and an animation, but the physics remain the same!
-Watch here: Rear vs foward facing animation
+Watch here: Rear vs foward facing comparison.

 Babies have markedly different body proportions than adults, with a large and heavy head making up approximately 25% of their body weight.
 An adult male’s head comprises only about 6% of body weight.
 The Swedish study found that children are better protected if they ride rear facing up to an age and size when the size/weight of the head is proportionally less and the neck is much stronger, to at least age 3-4.
 If a child is faced forward too soon, a hideous injury referred to as internal decapitation can occur, where the bones and muscles stretch in a crash, but the spinal cord in the neck does not.
 It is as horrific as it sounds.

-Transport Canada, the Child Passenger Safety Association of Canada, and child passenger safety advocates everywhere encourage parents to keep children rear facing until they outgrow their restraint, and promote shopping for an infant/child seat that will accommodate your child for as long as possible.
+Transport Canada, the Child Passenger Safety Association of Canada, and child passenger safety advocates everywhere encourage parents to keep children rear facing until they outgrow their restraint, and promote shopping for a convertible seat that will accommodate your child for as long as possible.
 For many children this is realistically beyond age four.
-Parents often worry about their child’s legs at this age – what on earth do they do with them?!
+Parents often worry about their child’s legs at this age – what on earth do they do with them!?
 Won’t they break in a crash?
 Research indicates that injuries to the legs are uncommon in rear-facing children, with a greater frequency of injuries in forward-facing children.
 Remember that in a crash everything moves towards the point of impact, so in a frontal crash everything goes forwards, including legs.
-Rear-facing car seats are designed to best protect the head, neck, and spine; even if legs were injured in a crash, there’s a saying among car seat techs: “Broken leg – cast it; broken neck – casket.”
+Rear-facing car seats are designed to best protect the head, neck, and spine; even if legs were injured in a crash, they’re much easier to fix than a head or spinal injury.
 Leg room varies greatly from car seat to car seat, so that is one factor to consider when shopping.
 Kids are much more flexible than adults, and can sit in ways where we would be very uncomfortable.

 The logistics of how to rear face a child beyond the minimums will be simple for some, and a barrier for others.
 Living in a cold or wet climate means dealing with boots.
 It’s easy and generally more comfortable for the child to remove them altogether while in the vehicle.
 Carrying a child out to the car and bringing boots with you minimizes mess (but don’t forget to bring them…oops, learned from experience!).
 Getting a seat protector for where your child’s feet rest (NOT for under the seat) helps keep upholstery clean, but a simple fix for captain’s chairs is to fit an old t-shirt over the seat, popping the head rest right through the neck hole.
 Easy to throw in the wash when it gets dirty.